Skip to main content

 • Format: XLSX

-1. Go to Export
+1. Open Export

-3. Adjust date range if needed
+3. Adjust the date range if needed

 4. Export

-Skip the download-attach-send cycle by emailing exports directly.
+Skip the download-attach-send dance:

-1. Configure your export
+1. Configure the export

 2. Choose Email Report instead of Download

-3. Enter recipient email(s)
+3. Enter recipients

-4. Add subject line and message
+4. Add subject and message

 5. Send